lukem1/lukem1.github.io/source/_posts/HW1-Chapter-1.md

 ## 1.8

-Discuss whether professional software engineers should be licensed in the same way as doctors or lawyers.
+**Discuss whether professional software engineers should be licensed in the same way as doctors or lawyers.**

 ---

-To put it simply..
+To put it simply...
 I do not belive that software engineers should be licensed in the same way that doctors or lawyers are licensed today.
 But I do feel that this is a discussion worth having.

 It is evident that doctors and lawyers both require licenses due to the importance of their work and their ability to directly impact peoples lives.